cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ![snapshots-list]({{< img "ui/widgets/snapshots-list.png" >}})

-Parameters presented below, on the screenshot, can be provided during snapshot creation.
+The parameters shown in the screenshot below can be specified during snapshot creation.

 ![snapshots-list]({{< img "ui/widgets/snapshots-creation-modal.png" >}})